 - Encryption: Choose either 128-bit or 256-bit AES encryption.
 256-bit is more secure, while 128-bit is faster.
 If you’re encrypting sensitive files, you’ll probably want to choose 256-bit and accept the slight slow-down for more security.

 You’ll probably want to uncheck the “Remember password in my keychain” option.
-This option will remember the password in your Mac user account’s keychain so it can be automatically filled in the future.
+This option remembers the password in your Mac user account’s keychain so it can be automatically filled in the future.
 But you don’t necessarily want anyone who can sign in to your Mac to also have access to your encrypted container.

-The disk image will be created, formatted, and automatically mounted for you.
+The disk image is created, formatted, and automatically mounted for you.
 You’ll find it on your desktop and in the Finder under Devices.
 To encrypt files, just save them to this device like it was any other hard drive.

-To unmount the encrypted disk image, click the Eject button under Devices in finder or right-click or Ctrl+click its desktop icon and select Eject.
+To unmount the encrypted disk image, click the Eject button under Devices in Finder or right-click or Ctrl+click its desktop icon and select the “Eject” command.